Badminton victory secures Roses for York

 Image: Maria Kalinowska

-York took three out of four of Sunday’s badminton ties to secure ten of an available 12 points, including the two that pushed York’s overall score to the 183.5 total required to win Roses 2017.
+York took three out of four badminton ties on Sunday to secure ten of the available 12 points, including the two that pushed York’s overall score to the 183.5 total required to win Roses 2017.

 But all eyes were on the women’s 2s; when York pairing Morley and Beare won their last fixture to put the tie beyond Lancaster, they secured the crucial two points that pushed the white rose over the winning line.
 Morley and Beare were unaware of this, and Nouse